Screen capture

 - FFcast — FFmpeg-based screencast tool written in Bash.

-- GPU Screen Recorder — Screen recorder that captures your screen on the GPU only to vastly improve performance, comparable to NVIDIA ShadowPlay.
-Supports live streaming and replay buffer as well.
+- GPU Screen Recorder — Screen recorder that captures your screen on the GPU only to vastly improve performance, comparable to NVIDIA ShadowPlay and supports live streaming and replay buffer as well.

 - Green Recorder — Simple yet functional desktop recorder for Linux systems.

-- Kazam — Screencasting program with design in mind.
-Handles multiscreen setups.
+- Kazam — Screencasting program with design in mind that handles multiscreen setups.

 - Kooha — Simple screen recorder with a minimal GTK interface.